brjdenis/FlexmapShifter/README.md

-# FlexmapShifther
+# FlexmapShifter
-Simple .NETv4 app that can be used to preview Flexmap calibration files on Elekta XVI workstation.
+Simple .NETv4 app that can be used to preview Flexmap calibration files.
 No installation is needed.

-It uses resources that are already present on XVI workstation.
+It uses resources that are already present on XVI workstation, so you can use it on the workstation itself.

 ![image](image.png)